We need your help to elect more Democratic candidates across Natrona County and Wyoming as a whole.

 Description

-I’m running for House District 58 because I believe in empowering a new generation to put Wyoming First and move Wyoming Forward.
+I’m running because I believe in empowering a new generation.
 We need a Wyoming vision of progress, principles, and passion in politics.
+I think we need change in leadership to accomplish this.

 This is what real representation looks like.
 Pushing the needle while staying true to who and what matters — you, your interests, and Wyoming’s future.

 Decisions are made by those who show up.
-Whether or not you decide to vote for me in this race, if elected, I will always do what is right for you.
+Whether or not you decide to vote for me in this race, if elected, I will always try my best to do right by you.

 House District 59